The Interactive Judicial Training Report

 EU Funding

-In addition, the Commission awarded action grants under several of its financial programmes – the Justice programme in the areas of civil and criminal justice, fundamental rights, and competition law and the Citizenship, equality, rights, and values programme (CERV).
+In addition, the Commission awarded action grants under several of its financial programmes – the Justice Programme in the areas of civil and criminal justice, fundamental rights, and competition law and the Citizenship, equality, rights, and values programme (CERV).

 Next Steps